Updated: August 3, 2022

 Instagram Stories Scheduling

-Yes, you can save your Instagram Stories or even a slice of the story.
-Open the story, and click the three dots at the bottom right, and a screen pops up for a variety of options.
-If you add it to your timeline feed, then your account’s privacy settings apply.
-You can share on your other social media channels, too!
+Open the story, click the three dots at the bottom right, and a screen pops up for a variety of options.
+If you add it to your timeline feed, your account’s privacy settings apply.

 Consider using a tool that allows you to schedule your social messages and visualize your entire content calendar.
-Some options are Co-Schedule, Sprout Social, Hootsuite, and Buffer.
+Some options are Co-Schedule, Sprout Social, Later, Hootsuite, and Buffer.
+Not only will this help you in creating your Instagram editorial calendar, but it will also save you time.

 Where to Get Editorial Content Ideas